 With this flexibility, several methods of estimation can give a close idea of what equipment you need.

 1. Six examples of power systems from smallest to largest are described and priced on this site.
 Choose from these balanced and expandable designs for the faster way to a good starting point.

 2. Calculate how many watt hours you will need, then find the number of solar modules to produce that much power in your climate.
-The method is best learned from the SEI PV DESIGN and INSTALL MANUAL, which contain worksheets and instructions.
 There is also basic information in our catalog which can be downloaded or ordered.

 3. Visit independently powered homes in your area.
 Notice what works for folks with life-style, family size, home, and climate like yours.
 The amount of electricity needed depends on the number of people in the house, their hobbies, business activities and conservation habits.
 Ask about their use of special energy saving appliances.

 4. Call/email/write/visit us at Backwoods Solar.
 We will be glad to personally help you estimate your power and solar equipment needs.
 Contact us to discuss your life-style needs and suggest a power system.